FAQ about companies’ reporting

 The rules also apply if one of these companies delegates a task to a third party, for example a contract organisation or consultancy firm.
 In such cases, there is a relationship with the pharmaceutical or medical device company or the store specialised in the sale of medical device that delegated the task.

-Consequently, the company that delegated the task must submit reports of proprietary pharmacists, doctors, nurses, prescribing pharmacists (only medical device companies) and dentists who have carried out work for the company via a third party.
+Consequently, the company that delegated the task must submit reports of proprietary pharmacists, doctors, nurses, dentists, prescribing pharmacists and midwives (only medical device companies) who have carried out work for the company via a third party.

 You can read more about companies’ duty to inform under sections 2 (when establishing a relationship) and 3 (when reporting to the Danish Medicines Agency).